Skip to main content

 Pre-Physician Assistant Programs

-• Work with a Health Sciences Advisor to set your curriculum and stay on track.
+• Work with your professional advisor to set your curriculum and stay on track.

 • Get help preparing for entrance exams, as well as applying and interviewing for professional school.